joaoafs/TirelessBud/README.md

-**TirelessBud** is a powerful program designed to simplify computational functions and streamline your workflow.
-It offers a range of tools and algorithms to help you perform complex calculations quickly and efficiently.
+# TirelessBud
+Program to help with computational functions

 ## Download & Installation